On June 22, the U.S. Supreme Court has ruled that police require a search

 to fleeing suspects.

-The ruling is a significant victory for advocates of increased privacy
+The ruling is a substantial victory for advocates of increased privacy

 rights who argued further protections were necessary with regard to the